nbgrp/singlea/docs/bundles/singlea.md

     FCQN: `SingleA\Bundles\Singlea\Event\PayloadComposeEvent`

-This event allows modifying a basic user token payload (before a fetch of additional payload from an external service, if it is used by the client).
+This event allows you to modify basic user token payload (before a fetch additional payload from an external service, if it is used by the client).
 In some cases this approach can replace the Payload Fetcher use.